digital-work-lab/open-source-project/slides/04-python_2.md

 ---

+### Deliverable: Merge

+- Merge should be done in one of the first hacking session meetings
+- The merge should already be within your project and should make sense
+- It will be together with us to prevent problems or solve them with you right away

+---
 # We value your feedback and suggestions

 We encourage you to share your feedback and suggestions on this slide deck: